 EPA compiles state-level CH4 emissions from enteric fermentation using the same methods applied in the national Inventory.
 The methods applied in the national Inventory are summarized below in Table 4-2.
 Estimates are available for all 50 states.
+Territories are not currently estimated, and tribal lands are not explicitly included based on USDA survey practices, which depend on the presence of the animal on the farm/operation, not the geographic area.

 Table 4-2.
-Approaches to Estimate Enteric Fermentation Methane Across Time Series
+Approaches to Estimate Enteric Fermentation Methane Across Time Series ------------ --

-Time Series Range Method 1990-2020 Cattle: IPCC Tier 2 (Cattle Enteric Fermentation Model model) Noncattle: IPCC Tier 1 (population × default emissions factor) 2021 • Simplified approach, consistent with Section 5.1 of the national Inventory
+Time Series Range Method 1990-2022 Cattle: IPCC Tier 2 (Cattle Enteric Fermentation Model) Non-cattle: IPCC Tier 1 (population × default emissions factor)

-Please refer to Section 5.1 and Annex 3.10 the national Inventory on enteric fermentation for details on the methods applied to estimate state-level emissions for the years 1990-2021 (EPA 2023).
+Please refer to Section 5.1 and Annex 3.10 the national Inventory on enteric fermentation for details on the methods applied to estimate state-level emissions for the years 1990-2022 (EPA 2024).
 Below is a summary:

 - For cattle, the Cattle Enteric Fermentation Model (CEFM) was used to estimate CH4 emissions using the IPCC Tier 2 method.
-The CEFM utilizes the IPCC Tier 2 method and also other analyses of cattle population, feeding practices, diet data, and production characteristics. - For noncattle animals, USDA state population estimates (from USDA QuickStats and the U.S. Census of Agriculture) were multiplied by the corresponding default IPCC emissions factors (IPCC 2006). - Data Appendix E-1 to this report provides state-level noncattle livestock population numbers for all inventory years.
-These population data serve as the activity data that are multiplied by default IPCC emission factors to estimate CH4 emissions from enteric fermentation.
-The 2021 populations are estimated using a simplified method based on national level data in order to complete the time series. - Data Appendix E-2 to this report provides state-level cattle population numbers disaggregated by animal type for all inventory years. - To allow for greater exploration of the underlying data that support cattle enteric fermentation emissions estimates, state-level implied emission factors for all cattle types across the time series are provided in Data Appendix E-3 to this report.
-These implied emission factors are calculated post-hoc from the CEFM output where emissions estimates are modeled based on data inputs regarding livestock populations, diet attributes, feeding practices, and production characteristics.
+The CEFM utilizes the IPCC Tier 2 method and other analyses of cattle population, feeding practices, diet data, and production characteristics. - For non-cattle animals, USDA state population estimates (from USDA QuickStats and the U.S. Census of Agriculture) were multiplied by the corresponding default IPCC emissions factors (IPCC 2006). - Data Appendix E-1 to this report provides state-level non-cattle livestock population numbers for all inventory years.
+These population data serve as the activity data that are multiplied by default IPCC emission factors to estimate CH4 emissions from enteric fermentation. - Data Appendix E-2 to this report provides state-level cattle population numbers disaggregated by animal type for all inventory years. - To allow for greater exploration of the underlying data that support cattle enteric fermentation emissions estimates, state-level implied emission factors for all cattle types across the time series are provided in Data Appendix E-3 to this report.
+These implied emission factors are calculated posthoc from the CEFM output where emissions estimates are modeled based on data inputs regarding livestock populations, diet attributes, feeding practices, and production characteristics.
 The resulting enteric fermentation emissions estimates were divided by cattle population numbers to calculate the implied emission factor that describes average CH4 produced per head of cattle in each state in a given year.

-The overall uncertainty associated with the 2021 national estimates of CH4 from enteric fermentation was calculated using the 2006 IPCC Guidelines Approach 2 methodology (IPCC 2006).
-As described further in Chapter 5 of the national Inventory (EPA 2023), levels of uncertainty in the national estimates in 2021 were -11%/+18% for
+The overall uncertainty associated with the 2022 national estimates of CH4 from enteric fermentation was calculated using the 2006 IPCC Guidelines Approach 2 methodology (IPCC 2006).
+As described further in Chapter 5 of the national Inventory (EPA 2024), levels of uncertainty in the national estimates in 2022 were -11%/+18% for CH4.

-CH4.
 State-level estimates have a higher uncertainty due to apportioning the national or default emission estimates to each state.
 This approach does not address state-level differences in uncertainty when applying regional diet data or factors.
 It is important to note that beef and dairy cattle diets can vary significantly even between states that are in similar regions because of the wide variety of forage types being grown on range and pasture land.
 Additionally, producers often develop unique feed for their livestock based on the availability of specific feed inputs in their area.
 Regionally derived data were applied at the state level because state-level data were limited or unavailable for many parameters.
 For more details on national-level uncertainty, see the uncertainty discussion in Section 5.1 of the national Inventory.